PatWie/tfGo/README.md

 # TF-GO (Policy-Network from AlphaGO)

-Yet another re-implementation of the polynetwork from Deepmind.
+Yet another re-implementation of the policy-network from Deepmind's AlphaGo.
 But different to [go-NN](https://github.com/TheDuck314/go-NN).
-It used a C++ backend to compute the feature planes from the Natur-Paper and a custom fileformat for efficient storage.
+I use a C++ backend to compute the feature planes presented in the [Nature-paper](https://gogameguru.com/i/2016/03/deepmind-mastering-go.pdf) and a custom fileformat for efficient storage.

 # Fileformat

-In contrast to chess (8x8) we cannot store a board configuration into uin64 datatypes (one for each figure).
-As go requires to compute liberties all the time, we store the moves into a binary format.
-The best I came up with is 16bites (2bytes) for each move:
+In contrast to chess (8x8) we cannot store a board configuration into `uin64` datatypes (one for each figure).
+As GO requires to compute liberties all the time, we store the moves into a binary format.
+The best I came up with is 16bits (2bytes) for each move:

 ```
 ---pmcyyyyyxxxxx